Karl Marx Avenue (Petrozavodsk, Karelia): Naming

 The street has had numerous names.
 In the 18th, 19th, and early 20th centuries, it was known by: Line for the Residence of Staff and Senior Officers, Line to Petrovsky Factory, Line to Old Factory, Upland Line (due to its location on a hill), Olonets Road, Great Street, Nagorskaya Slobodskaya Line, Nalichnaya Street, Preshpekt, Olonets Road, Olonets Tract, Saint Petersburg Street (named after the city of Saint Petersburg, in the direction of which the street ran), Petersburg Street, English Street (due to the houses built for Scottish ["English"] specialists ["artists"] who arrived in 1786 led by Charles Gascoigne at the Alexander Factory), Vladimir Street (for Grand Duke Vladimir Alexandrovich, who visited Petrozavodsk), and Mariinsky Street (for Grand Duchess Maria Pavlovna, who visited Petrozavodsk).

 On June 12, 1918, the General Assembly of the Petrozavodsk City Council of Workers' and Red Army Deputies merged Mariinsky Street with Sobornaya (now Great Petropavlovskaya) Street (which ran from Lake Onega) into Karl Marx Avenue, for the German thinker and public figure, the founder of Marxism.

 On November 3, 1941, the head of the Petrozavodsk District (a representative of the occupation authorities) named it Marshal Street, for Finnish Marshal Carl Gustaf Mannerheim.
 On December 1, 1942, the occupation intelligence department assigned the name Mannerheim Street; on the 31st of the same month, the occupation authorities named it Main Street (in Finnish, Valtakatu), reflecting its status in the city.

 On June 28, 1944, after the liberation of Petrozavodsk, the Soviet name Karl Marx Avenue was restored.

-On July 7, 2025, a separate street was again allocated from the avenue on the section from Petrovskaya Embankment to Kirov Square (as it was before 1918), and its historical name Great Petropavlovskaya Street, which holds cultural and historical significance, was restored.
+On July 7, 2025, a separate street was again allocated from the avenue on the section from Petrovskaya Embankment to Kirov Square (as it was before 1918), and its historical name Great Petropavlovskaya Street was restored.
 Since then, Karl Marx Avenue has run from Great Petropavlovskaya Street to Lenin Square.